101 Unhealthiest Habits on the Planet

 Seriously.
 Life can be tough, but it's important to maintain a sense of humor.
 Research has shown that laughing regularly has several health benefits.
 It "enhances your intake of oxygen-rich air, stimulates your heart, lungs and muscles, and increases the endorphins that are released by your brain," says the Mayo Clinic.
 "Laughter can also stimulate circulation and aid muscle relaxation, both of which can help reduce some of the physical symptoms of stress."
 Laughter has also been shown to strengthen your immune system, relieve pain and improve your mood.

-Recommendation: Besides employing gallows humor when reading the news, cueing up a comedy online could be one of the best—and easiest—things you do for your health today.
+The Remedy Rx: Besides employing gallows humor when reading the news, cueing up a comedy online could be one of the best—and easiest—things you do for your health today.
 Our latest faves: I Think You Should Leave with Tim Robinson, the final season of Veep or PEN15.

 You're Self-Diagnosing on the Internet